 Code of Professional Ethics

 The Association of Professional Dog Trainers (APDT) is a professional organization of individual trainers who are committed to becoming better trainers through education.
-The APDT created the Code of Professional Ethics to set forth guidelines for APDT members of all levels.
+The APDT created the Code of Professional Ethics to set forth guidelines for APDT members.
 As such any member who violates this Code or is proven civilly liable for or convicted of any of the violations below is subject to discipline, up to and including removal from and/or denial of membership.
-Membership may also be terminated for any member who displays gross and/or egregious misconduct or displays any behaviors that are a misrepresentation of APDT and/or its membership.
-Any member or member applicant who wishes to appeal the termination of his/her membership or refusal of his/her membership application and have APDT reconsider its action may do so by providing relevant information to the Board of Trustees per the bylaws.
-The Board of Trustees shall review the relevant information in a timely manner and provide the member/member applicant with a determination based on its findings.
+The Board in its discretion may terminate the membership for any member who displays gross and/or egregious misconduct or displays any behaviors that are a misrepresentation of APDT and/or its membership.
+Any member or member applicant who wishes to appeal the termination of his/her membership or refusal of his/her membership application and have APDT reconsider its action may do so by providing relevant information to the Board of Directors.
+The Board of Directors shall review the relevant information in a timely manner and provide the member/member applicant with a determination based on its findings.

 - cruelty, abuse or neglect to animals or humans;